This article explains how you can generate share certificates for your shareholders.

 Go to "Add Dynamic Document" to upload the share certificate template:

-Your share certificate template will need Capdesk placeholders (you can see them under "View available placeholders") so the details of the share issuance is automatically filled in the share certificate.
+Your share certificate template will need Capdesk placeholders (you can see them under "View available placeholders") so the details of the share issuance are automatically filled in the share certificate.
 You then "Upload" and "Save".

 After you have filled out all the details, click on "Generate".